Back

 Context

-When migrating a project from PcVue 15 to 16, you may notice that certain commands or switches using the “Bit Send” animation stop functioning as expected.
+When migrating a project from PcVue 15 to 16, you may encounter issues where commands or switches using the “Bit Send” animation no longer work as expected.
+This occurs specifically under the following configuration:

 • Animation Type: Bit send